m-rosenbaum/CAPP-30239-Static/static_draft/about.md

 ## Are there data challenges you are facing?
 Are you currently depending on mock data?
 Yes.
 Getting in data has been a problem to start with as the data that I scraped from DOL in the past changed in format slightly.
 This put me a little behind.

 This was exacerbated when I found today that the recipiency rate values reported in the ETA-539 report does not actually make sense (>100%, does not match the online tool that DOL releases recipiency data with).
-I'm planning on downloading and merging in the flat file interactive tool data as it's pretty central to the point I'm making and then describing the graphs.
+I'm planning on downloading and merging in the flat file of recipiency rates from the interactive tool as it's pretty central to the point I'm making.

-In the meantime, I'm not mocking up the data yet, and will push the plots before the end of the weekend.
+In the meantime, I'm not mocking making up mock data yet, and will push the plots before the end of the weekend.

 ## Describe each of the provided images with 2-3 sentences to give the context and how it relates to your goal.
 I am developing 9 plots across 2 categories.